Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 Polaris v9.0.0 ([full release notes](https://github.com/Shopify/polaris-react/releases/tag/v9.0.0)) features removal of the public scss api and removal of scss functions and mixins.

-## ThemeProvider changes
+## From `ThemeProvider` to `CustomProperties`

 The `ThemeProvider` has been deprecated in favor of the new `CustomProperties` component.
-As a result, a number of internal components using the `ThemeProvider` have been updated to use the `CustomProperties` component and adjusted their prop interfaces accordingly (such as: `AppProvider`, `Popover`, etc.).
+As a result, a number of internal components using the `ThemeProvider` have been updated to use `CustomProperties` and adjusted their prop interfaces accordingly (such as: `AppProvider`, `Popover`, etc.).

-`polaris-react` no longer supports accepting and transforming a custom theme object to influence the component library.
-Polaris will now maintain a set of predefined color-schemes that meet the immediate needs of the admin and thus the following changes are required:
+`@shopify/polaris` no longer supports custom theme objects used to influence the component library and will now maintain a set of predefined color-schemes that meet the immediate needs of the admin.
+Replace the `ThemeProvider` with the `CustomProperties` component and (optionally) set the `colorScheme` prop to `light` or `dark`:

 ```diff
 - import {ThemeProvider} from '@shopify/polaris-react';